sketchfasr/Role-revealer/README.md

 Change delay:
 For whatever reason, if you want to change the delay between each message being sent, do these steps:
 1. Install visual studio
-2. Open aource code in VS
+2. Open source code in VS
 3. Ctrl+F to open search bar
 4. Type "1.5f"
 5. Change the "1.5" to whatever delay you prefer, though keep in mind a delay lower than 1.5 may result in you being kicked[Do NOT remove the "f" after 1.5]